labgrid-project/labgrid/doc/configuration.rst

 of 115200.

 - match (str): key and value for a udev match, see `udev Matching`_
-- speed (int): baud rate of the serial port
+- speed (int, default=115200): baud rate of the serial port

 Used by:
   - `SerialDriver`_